Skip to content

 Not only were children who’d carried weapons more likely to have seen violence on social media, they were also more likely to have experienced violence themselves.
 82% had witnessed violence in person and 65% had been a victim of violence – almost four times the rate for all 13-17-year-olds (16%).
 Of those who’d carried weapons, 31% had been threatened or hurt with a weapon specifically, compared to 6% of all 13-17-year-olds.

-5. The majority had actually used a weapon to threaten or hurt someone.
+5. Many of them had actually used a weapon to threaten or hurt someone

 Children who carried weapons were